-- Special Education – all schools, including EL for Winship Elementary, Century Elementary, South Middle School, and Red River High School
+- English Language (EL) - Winship Elementary School, Century Elementary School, South Middle School, and Red River High School

 - Century Elementary School – boundary limits and country

 - Discovery Elementary School – boundary limits and country

 - Elroy Schroeder Middle School – PM only, boundary limits

 - Grand Forks Central High School - Grand Forks Air Force Base; Country and West of North 42 Street